 South Dakota Eviction Notice Templates (4)

-A South Dakota eviction notice notifies a tenant that their lease will terminate on the date specified in the notice.
-The form details the eviction reason, such as a rent nonpayment or lease violation, and any actions that the tenant may perform to prevent the termination of their lease.
+A South Dakota eviction notice notifies a tenant that they violated the terms of their lease and must leave the property.
+The form details the eviction reason, such as a rent nonpayment or lease violation, and any actions that the tenant can perform to stay.
 If the notice is being used to terminate a month-to-month tenancy, no eviction reason is required.

 South Dakota Eviction Notice Templates (4)

-A South Dakota eviction notice notifies a tenant that their lease will terminate on the date specified in the notice.
-The form details the eviction reason, such as a rent nonpayment or lease violation, and any actions that the tenant may perform to prevent the termination of their lease.
+A South Dakota eviction notice notifies a tenant that they violated the terms of their lease and must leave the property.
+The form details the eviction reason, such as a rent nonpayment or lease violation, and any actions that the tenant can perform to stay.
 If the notice is being used to terminate a month-to-month tenancy, no eviction reason is required.

-A South Dakota eviction notice notifies a tenant that their lease will terminate on the date specified in the notice.
-The form details the eviction reason, such as a rent nonpayment or lease violation, and any actions that the tenant may perform to prevent the termination of their lease.
+A South Dakota eviction notice notifies a tenant that they violated the terms of their lease and must leave the property.
+The form details the eviction reason, such as a rent nonpayment or lease violation, and any actions that the tenant can perform to stay.
 If the notice is being used to terminate a month-to-month tenancy, no eviction reason is required.

 1. Home »